robertdigital/ONT-HG1/DOWNLOAD-TOOL.md

-    --profile           the section within your aws credentails file to use --output-dir        the directory to save the downloaded file in -v                  verbose output for debugging
+    --profile           the section within your aws credentails file to use --output-dir        the directory to save the downloaded file in --index-file        if set, script assumes you're download an index file which should be parsed for urls of files to download -v                  verbose output for debugging